Drivers of Change in Human Health: Coping with population and environmental dynamics

 - - on international policy and practice in response to crisis, migration, adaptation, transformative change, and overall resilience

-- - on human systems and earth systems linkages and their relationship to human and planetary health
+- - on human systems and earth systems linkages and their relationship to planetary health and one health approaches to human health

 - - on using the tools of demography, anthropology, sociology, and epidemiology to analytically assess case studies and scenarios that call for interdisciplinary ways of problem solving

 - - in comparing and contrasting empirical evidence on the health and demographic ramifications of urbanization, climate change, ageing, and emerging patterns of infectious and non-communicable diseases of global significance.